On a variant of Hilbert's 16th problem: Introduction and statement of the main results

-Here $a,b,c,d\in\mathbb{R},$ $m_1,m_2\in\mathbb{N},$ and $1\ll m_1\ll m_2.$ Notice that they have respectively 4 and~6 monomials, and we will show that there are values of the parameters with at least 2 and 8 limit cycles, respectively.
-The first one is studied by proving the existence of two simultaneous Andronov--Hopf bifurcations and the second one again by using Abelian integrals.
+with $a_i>0$, $m_i\in\mathbb{Z}_{>0}$ and $1\ll m_1\ll\dots\ll m_5$, respectively.
+Notice that they have respectively 4 and~9 monomials, and we will show that there are values of the parameters with at least 12 and 24 limit cycles, respectively.
+The first one~\eqref{example1} is constructed from a so called \emph{Planar-S system} studied at \cite{BorHofDCDS,BorHofJDE} and having three limit cycles.
+That planar-S system is exactly of the form~\eqref{example1}, but with exponents $g_{ij}$, $h_{ij}\in\mathbb{R},$ and it is only defined in the first quadrant.
+As we will see, by perturbing these exponents (to transform them into rational numbers) and after some suitable changes of variables and time we will arrive to a new system of the form~\eqref{example1} that has at last three limit cycles in each quadrant, providing the desired lower bound.
+The second one \eqref{example2} is studied by using Abelian integrals.

-We remark that in the third column of Table~\ref{Table1} it is natural to believe that if $\mathcal{H}^M(9)\ge24$ then also $\mathcal{H}^M(10)\ge 24.$ This would be easy to prove if the 24 limit cycles found for the nine monomials case were hyperbolic.
-We do not care about this question because our results imply that $\mathcal{H}^M(10)\ge 32.$
+We remark that in the third column of Table~\ref{Table1}, the lower bound $\mathcal{H}^M(10)\geqslant24$ follows from the fact that in the previous known lower bound $\mathcal{H}^M(9)\geqslant24$, all the limit cycles have odd multiplicity and thus are persistent under small perturbations.
+Similarly the two lower bounds in the second column for $m=5$ and $6$ follow from the one obtained from $m=4.$ It is natural to believe that these two lower bounds could be improved, but until now, we have not been able to do it.

-It is curious to observe that if we address to a similar question but for planar polynomial vector fields written in complex coordinates, that is the ones that have associated the differential equations $\dot z=F(z,\bar z)$ where $F$ is a polynomial with $m$ monomials, a totally different result happens.
+It is curious to observe that if we address to a similar question but for planar polynomial vector fields written in complex coordinates, that is the ones given by $\dot z=F(z,\bar z)$, where $F$ is a polynomial with $m$ monomials, a totally different result happens.
 On the one hand, these vector fields with $m=1$ or $m=2$ have at most 0, or 1 limit cycle, respectively~\cite{AGP}.
 On the other hand, when $m=3$ (or higher) there is no upper bound for the number of limit cycles~\cite{GLT}.

 The idea of looking for the number of monomials instead of the degree of polynomials goes back to Descartes and his \emph{rule of signs}, which states that if $p\colon\mathbb{R}\to\mathbb{R}$ is a polynomial with $m$ nonzero monomials, independently of its degree, then $p$ has at most $m-1$ positive real roots, counting with multiplicity.
 In particular, it also follows that $p$ has at most $2m-1$ distinct real roots ($m-1$ positive, $m-1$ negative and eventually the root $x=0$, which can be of any multiplicity).
 Moreover, there are attempts to extended Descartes' rule of signs to the multiple variable case, such as the Kouchnirenko’s conjecture (nowadays known to be false).
 For more details, we refer to Problems $28$ and $29$ of \cite{Gas2021}.